-Rehabilitation, in the modern sense of the word, is the catalyst by which the various professional approaches to the incapacitated are being fused into one active and constructive program.
-The establishment of the rehabilitation unit is a young movement, full of important promise to the community.
-But, because it is so young and because rehabilitation still from doorways and door hardware, through work benches, sewing machines and bathtubs, to audiometric testing (measuring of hearing equipment) - has to be designed with these understandings in mind.
+Rehabilitation, in the modern sense of the word, is the catalyst by which the various professional approaches to the incapacitated are being fused into one active and The constructive program. establishment of the rehabilitation unit is a young movement, full of important promise to the community.
+But, because it is so young and berehabilitation still cause means many things to many people, it is difficult to define a rehabilitation hospital in more than very general terms.
+Suffice it to say that it provides a concentration of services - medical, phycho-social, vocational - all working in conjunction with other services in the community to provide an integrated evaluation and restoration service to the disabled.